CiscoTestAutomation/CL-DevNet-2595/workshop.md

-[Genie offers command line tools](https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/cli.html) that allows the user to manage their network whilst leveraging the power of Genie Python libraries, without prerequisite understanding in Python or automation.
+[Genie offers command line tools](https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/cli.html) that allows the user to manage their network whilst leveraging the power of Genie Python libraries, without any prerequisite understanding in Python or automation.

 The first step is to learn the good state of the devices.